bolt/docs/docs/extensions/essentials.md

 Overriding the default 'Content' class
 --------------------------------------

-Contenttypes can specify the class to be used for records of that contenttype.
+ContentTypes can specify the class to be used for records of that contenttype.
 This is useful for when you have a specific contenttype, and you would like to provide extra functionality to that single contenttype.